-The increase in cost of goods manufactured and sold was primarily due to increases of \$6.4 million and \$4.8 million, respectively, in the cost of goods manufactured for VUMERITY and RISPERDAL CONSTA and increases of \$5.6 million and \$10.2 million, respectively, in the cost of goods sold for VIVITROL and LYBALVI.
-The increases related to VUMERITY and RISPERDAL CONSTA were primarily due to increased manufacturing activity, as discussed above.
-The increase related to LYBALVI was primarily due to the increase in sales activity, as discussed above.
-The increase related to VIVITROL was primarily due to an increase in costs incurred for out-of-specification batches, as well as an increase in sales activity, as discussed above.
+The increase in cost of goods manufactured and sold during 2023 was primarily due to an increase of \$8.0 million in the cost of goods manufactured for VUMERITY and increases of \$15.5 million, \$13.3 million and \$6.2 million, respectively, in the cost of goods sold for VIVITROL, LYBALVI and ARISTADA, partially offset by a decrease of \$2.0 million in the cost of goods manufactured for RISPERDAL CONSTA.
+The increase related to VUMERITY was primarily due to increased manufacturing activity, as described above.
+The increases related to LYBALVI and ARISTADA were primarily due to the increases in sales activity, as described above, and an increase in the cost of goods sold related to VIVITROL was due to an increase in sales activity, as described above, and an increase in costs related to out-of-specification batches.
+These increases were partially offset by decreases in cost of goods manufactured for RISPERDAL CONSTA, primarily due to a decrease in U.S. batches made available to Janssen, as described above, and in the cost of goods manufactured for certain legacy products that we manufacture due to a decrease in sales of such products.